Neighbors Helping Neighbors Flourish

 About Kearsarge Neighborhood Partners

-KNP hopes to help “weave” a net of local support for all of our neighbors.
-We collaborate and connect with the many existing organizations around us, matching the needs of neighbors AND the needs of organizations in our region, with a list of committed KNP volunteers who can help in short-term or longer-term situations.
-In this time of uncertainty, we are especially committed to helping people navigate issues of food insecurity, transportation, financial loss, loneliness, and isolation.
+We match the needs of neighbors with a KNP Volunteer and appropriate regional organization(s).
+We can help in both short- or longer-term situations.
+In this time of uncertainty, we are particularly committed to helping people navigate issues of food insecurity, financial loss, loneliness, isolation, and transportation.

-Curious to know more?
-Are you aware of needs that we could help address?
+Are you aware of needs we could help address?
 Are you looking for connection?
-Are you seeking volunteer opportunities?
+Would you like to volunteer?
 Give us a call at 603-317-5900 or send us an email at info@KNPnh.org.

 - Steve Allenby, President